-In order to achieve this we will have to get a bit technical, so it might be useful to have an analogy or two in mind:
+In order to achieve this, we will have to get a bit technical, so it might be useful to have an analogy or two in mind:

-- the availability of the processing units: staff/agents
+- the availability of the processing units - staff/agents

-Now for the technical bit:
+Now let's look at the technical bit:

 The main mechanism is the delay built into the queuing of low priority calls.
 The call flow removes low priority calls from the queue while high priority calls remain in the queue.
-By adjusting the length of the audio played in the Prompt Player at the bottom, you can adjust the extent to which higher priority calls are favoured.
+By adjusting the length of the audio played in the Prompt Player at the bottom, you can adjust the extent to which higher priority calls are favored.

 The second part is to ensure that agents are set up to handle higher priority calls.
 Therefore, we have to adjust the selection mechanism for these calls: